zhtmf/bytesutil/README.md

 ## Script

 Admittedly, writing handlers is cumbersome and making the code unnecessarily lengthy.
-So this library introduces a script engine which is used to simplify handlers.
+So this library introduces a script engine to simplify handlers.

 For example the following handler definition ( an excerpt from MySQL connector example):
 ```